 The term “Web3” has become a buzzword in the tech industry, promising to revolutionize how we interact with the internet.
-By leveraging blockchain technology and decentralized principles, Web3 aims to provide a more secure, transparent, and user-centric digital environment.
+By leveraging blockchain technology and decentralized principles, Web3 aims to provide a more secure, accessible, transparent, and user-centric digital environment.

 What are Web3 Real-World Use Cases?